Yurihonjō Hinakaidō: Background

-Hinamatsuri, known as the Japanese Doll Festival and celebrated as Girls' Day, is a traditional cultural observance in Japan, held on March 3, the third day of the third month.
+Hinamatsuri, known as the Japanese Doll Festival and celebrated on Girls' Day, is a traditional cultural observance in Japan.
+It is held on March 3, the third day of the third month.
 In 2005, the new city of Yurihonjō was created as a result of a merger of seven towns and one city.
 Many households had fine Hinamatsuri doll sets, and so in 2008 the new city organized this Yurihonjō Hinakaidō event.